Managing key multicasting through orthogonal systems: The proposed protocol

 \subsection{Comparison with other schemes}

 We compare here our new proposal with some of the other key managing protocols existing in the literature and cited in the introduction.
 The main parameters we will focus on are the key storage cost and the length of the messages.

-For additional comparisons, we refer to \cite{euclid}, in particular Table 1, where Euclides is compared with previous protocols and other features are also taken into account.
+For additional comparisons, as our protocol behaves comparably to Euclides in the number of rekeying messages per join or leave, we refer to \cite{euclid}, in particular Table 1, where Euclides is compared with previous protocols and other features are also taken into account.

-As for the protocol we are introducing in this paper, the server has to store one scalar per user, the $x_i$'s, and an orthogonal system, $B$, for each considered group, while the length of the rekeying messages is $n\cdot C$, where $C$ is either the bit-length of the elements in a finite field $I\! \!
-K$ or an upper bound for this bit-length that can be selected during the initialization step in case we are considering a field whose characteristic is 0.
+As for the protocol we are introducing in this paper, the server has to store one scalar per user, the $x_i$'s, and an orthogonal system, $B$, for each considered group, each user stores her vector $\mathbf{v_i} $, while the length of the rekeying messages is $n\cdot C$, where $C$ is the bit-length of the elements in a finite field $I\! \!
+K$.

-In \cite{euclid}, Euclides was introduced and shown to be already very competitive with respect to existing protocols, however the present proposal offers some additional advantage concerning the length of the messages.
+In \cite{euclid}, Euclides was introduced and shown to be already very competitive with respect to existing protocols, however the present proposal offers an additional advantage concerning the length of the messages.
 In Euclides, in fact, the key storage cost can be of the same order as here, but the length of the messages could become a problem unless some key management by groups is used.
-In fact, by security requirements every private key held by any user, an integer, has to be of appropriate length to avoid a factorization attack by an old user (cf. \cite{euclid}).
+In fact, by security requirements every private key held by any user, an integer, has to be of appropriate length to avoid a factorization attack by a former user (cf. \cite{euclid}).
 In this way integers of length 1024 bits onwards should be considered and since the rekeying messages are of the same order as the product of all these integers, then for large groups these could be unaffordable.

-On the other hand, in this new protocol messages can be considerably shorter than in Euclides, depending on the number of users in the group and on the cardinality of the field chosen for the scalars (or eventually, as noted before, on bounds we could fix for the scalars in use in case of fields of characteristic $0$).
+On the other hand, in this new protocol messages can be considerably shorter than in Euclides, depending on the number of users in the group and on the cardinality of the field chosen for the scalars.

 Suppose for example that we are dealing with a field of the order 64-bits length elements and we are using a vector space of dimension 10000.
 Then rekeying messages would be shorter than 80Kbytes length, which is perfectly affordable by any multicast network used for this purpose.
 In the case of Euclides, using primes of 64-bits length produces messages of the same length, i.e. 80Kbytes.
 However, any user, as it is shown in \cite{euclid}, has access to a multiple of the product of all the secret keys and so this bit-length of the primes is not enough for a secure rekeying process since a factorization attack would succeed very quickly.
 To avoid this we are forced to deal with 1024-bits length primes (at least).
 This leads to over 1Mbyte length rekeying messages.
 Otherwise we have to divide this audience in at least 12 groups in order to deal with messages of length comparable to that of the new proposal.